LukeTempleman/friend-keeper/README.md

 Take a look at the issues section on this repo to see what direction the project is going in aswell as bugs that are present within the codebase

-The Project is also coupled with github actions
+The Project is also coupled with github actions and material UI